signalfx/signalfx-agent/docs/agent-install-standalone-windows.md

    2. In the **Assets** section, click `signalfx-agent-5.1.6-win64.zip`
    3. The ZIP file starts downloading.

-4. Uncompress the ZIP file using your decompression application.
+3. Uncompress the ZIP file.
 The package contents expand into the `signalfx-agent` directory.

 ## Configure the ZIP file installation